learn-co-curriculum/phase-3-ruby-oo-basics-instance-variables-lab/README.md

 Let's say we have a class called `Dog` that is responsible for producing individual dog objects.
 We want each dog to be able to have a name and show its name.
 So we need to write some methods:

-Make a file called `dog.rb`where we'll create our Dog class.
+Make a file called `dog.rb` inside the `lib` folder.
+This is where we'll create our Dog class.
 Type in the following code.

 ```ruby
 class Dog